 Winnebago County - Bethel Home and Park View Health Center

-Grancare Nursing Center, Odd Fellows Nursing, St. Paul Elder Services and Rocky Knoll Healthcare Center were also named in last week's report.
+Grancare Nursing Center, Odd Fellows Nursing, St. Paul Elder Services and Rocky Knoll Healthcare Center were also named in

 There have been a total of 376 public health investigations throughout the state, 98 of which were in northeast Wisconsin.
 Those investigation numbers include those which are no longer active.